cdrx/docker-pyinstaller/README.md

 Replace `wget` with the dependencies / package(s) you need to install.

+##### How do I generate a .spec file?

+`docker run -v "$(pwd):/src/" cdrx/pyinstaller-linux pyinstaller your-script.py`

+will generate a `spec` file for `your-script.py` in your current working directory.
+See the PyInstaller docs for more information.

 ##### How do I change the PyInstaller version used?

 Add `pyinstaller=3.1.1` to your `requirements.txt`.